anerv/cycling_data_quality/README.md

 After the installation steps:

 - For an example of results that BikeDNA can produce, see a demo PDF output here: [report.pdf](exports/cph_geodk/pdf/report.pdf)
 - For an example of how BikeDNA can be used, run the notebooks without changing the default parameters.
-This will analyze an area around Copenhagen in Denmark.
+This will analyze an area around Copenhagen, Denmark.

 ## II.
 Setup

 ### Fill out the configuration file

-In order to run the code, the configuration file [`config.yml`](config.yml) must be filled out - the default values will analyze the Copenhagen area.
+In order to run the code, the configuration file [`config.yml`](config.yml) must be filled out - the default values will analyze the Copenhagen area using a subset of a national Danish data set ('GeoDanmark').
 The configuration file contains a range of settings needed for adapting the analysis to different areas and types of reference data.
 The study area name provided in the configuration file will be used by BikeDNA for folder structure setup, plot naming, and result labelling.

 Plot settings can be changed in [`scripts/settings/plotting.py`](scripts/settings/plotting.py).

 ### Set up the folder structure

-Next, to create the folder required structure, navigate to the main folder in a terminal window and run the Python file `setup_folders.py`
+Next, to create the required folder structure, navigate to the main folder in a terminal window and run the Python file `setup_folders.py`

 ```
 python setup_folders.py